3 ways your LinkedIn profile isn't optimized (even though you think it is!)

 Sound familiar?

-Your LinkedIn profile might feel updated, but if you haven't filled out certain sections correctly, your potential clients might just be scrolling past you.
-And in today’s competitive online space where your peers are landing clients from LinkedIn, I want to make sure your profile is an asset that you're proud of and that generates client inquiries.
+Your LinkedIn profile might feel updated, but if you haven't filled out certain sections and used certain features correctly, your potential clients might be scrolling past you.
+In today’s competitive online space where your peers are landing clients from LinkedIn, I want to make sure your profile is an asset that you're proud of and that generates client inquiries.

 You can think of your LinkedIn profile as your online storefront.
-If you had a physical store, you wouldn’t leave the walls unpainted and the signage unclear, would you?
+If you had a physical store, I know you wouldn’t leave the walls unpainted and the signage unclear.
+Updating your profile ensures that when potential clients stop by, they feel welcomed and immediately understand how they can benefit from your offer.

 When a potential client lands on your profile, they should instantly know who you help and how you help them.
 If your headline only states your job title (e.g., “Business Coach” or “Marketing Consultant”), you're leaving doubt in your clients' minds that you're the one to solve their problems.
-When doubt exists, clients are more hesitant to reach out for your help.
+When doubt exists, clients are less likely to reach out for your help.

 For example: